 'Sarah' left the Burke foster home in 2003 but 'Amy' continued to live there until she disclosed her abuse in 2011.

-At that stage the gardaí resumed their investigations into Keith Burke, leading the DPP to press charges on over 70 counts of sexual abuse.
-But when the case went to trial Keith Burke pleaded not guilty meaning 'Amy', 'Sarah' and Rachel were forced to take the stand and give evidence.
+At that stage, the gardaí resumed their investigations into Keith Burke, leading the DPP to press charges on more than 70 counts of sexual abuse.
+But Keith Burke pleaded not guilty when the case went to trial, meaning 'Amy', 'Sarah' and Rachel were forced to take the stand and give evidence.